ginolhac/chip-seq/docs/index.md

 ### memory

 Each node has
-On a interactive session, use the command `htop` to see if the memory is not full.
+On an interactive session, use the command `htop` to see if the memory is not full.
 If the system is swapping (using hard drives for memory storage) it becomes super slow and eventually stalled.

 For passive sessions, you can use [ganglia](https://hpc.uni.lu/gaia/ganglia/) to check out the nodes you are using.